 Distribution is how sound recordings are made available to the public through various physical and digital formats, channels, and platforms.

-Traditionally, music distribution involved physical formats such as vinyl records, cassette tapes, and CDs, which were manufactured by and and sold by retailers like record stores and department stores.
+Traditionally, music distribution involved physical formats such as vinyl records, cassette tapes, and CDs, which were manufactured by A company that invests in, manufactures, distributes, promotes, and monetizes sound recordings on behalf of the artist. and A company or service that delivers music to digital streaming platforms and physical retail stores. and sold by retailers like record stores and department stores.

-Although these physical formats are still available, technology and the growth of has driven a shift in distribution channels, primarily to for streaming and downloads.
+Although these physical formats are still available, technology and the growth of Digital Service Provider: an online platform that provides streaming or download services to consumers. has driven a shift in distribution channels, primarily to Formats that store music in computer-readable files using binary code, such as WAV, MP3, and FLAC. for streaming and downloads.

 The distribution process is undertaken by: